duneroadrunner/SaferCPlusPlus/README.md

     }

 ### TXScopeFixedConstPointer
-TXScopeFixedPointer&lt;X&gt; actually does implicitly convert to TXScopeFixedPointer&lt;const X&gt;.
-But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ### TXScopeOwnerPointer
 TXScopeOwnerPointer is similar to boost::scoped_ptr in functionality, but more limited in intended use.
 In particular, TXScopeOwnerPointer is not intended to be used as a member of any class or struct.
 Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
 Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its contruction arguments to the object's constructor.